radish-es/casebook-property/content/lessons/week04.md

 As Singer goes on to observe, "this is not merely a theoretical problem": when Europeans first came to North America, it was not empty land.
 Thus, if "first possession is the legitimate origin of title" then non-Indigenous peoples "cannot trace our titles to a just origin."[^2]

-Our materials this week examine this problem in more detail, focusing on the period of settler colonialism in 19th century British North America in which British and later Canadian law and legal institutions sought to legitimize the assertion of British sovereignty and settler land titles while simultaneously denying the existence of Indigenous rights and legal orders--in a stark departure from the era of imperialist concerns and treaty-making-as-international-order that we discussed in Week 2.
+Our materials this week examine this problem in more detail, focusing on the period of rising settler colonialism in 19th century British North America in which British and later Canadian law and legal institutions sought to legitimize the assertion of British sovereignty and settler land titles while simultaneously denying the existence of Indigenous rights and legal orders--in a stark departure from the era of imperialist concerns and treaty-making-as-international-order that we discussed in Week 2.

 [^1]: Joseph William Singer, "Original Acquisition of Property: From Conquest & Possession to Democracy & Equality" (2011) 86:3 Indiana Law Journal 763 at 763-764.